VITTORIO MESSORI DEFEND AGAINST FAKE DOGMAS LEONARDO BOFF

 I rise on the issue of Messori not to approve or disapprove of what he wrote, but to defend it from criticism dutifully violent and misguided religious who appears as a theologian and journalist accused of bad faith or ignorance in theology.
 It is Leonardo Boff.
 His criticism is Messori, as it were, the sum of all the nonsense that the ideologues of "liberation theology" they wrote, before and after the condemnation by the Holy See, on the message of the Gospel and on the action of the Church in the world.

-The considerations that Vittorio Messori published on Corriere della Sera on the pontificate of Pope Bergoglio last year 24 December [see which] have aroused, as was to be expected, many different reactions.
+The considerations that Vittorio Messori published on Corriere della Sera on the pontificate of Pope Bergoglio last year 24 December [see who] have aroused, come era prevedibile, many different reactions.
 Many have shared them, others criticized them harshly.
 I don't go into the merits of those evaluations, which, however, I consider legitimate.
 This is a serious journalist, of a well-documented historian and above all of a Catholic of sincere and enlightened faith.
-I have known him personally for many years, I have read all of his books, starting with the first and most famous, those Hypothesis about Jesus that gave too much space to a fideistic interpretation of Pascal but still had a remarkable apologetic efficacy.
-In recent times I have always read with interest and also with pleasure your column on helm.
+I have known him personally for many years, I have read all of his books, starting with the first and most famous, quelle Hypothesis about Jesus that gave too much space to a fideistic interpretation of Pascal but still had a remarkable apologetic efficacy.
+In recent times I have always read with interest and also with pleasure your column on Helm.
 There were Catholic journalists like that!
-Sin, I always told myself, that he was not allowed to continue writing about To come ...
+Pity, I always told myself, that he was not allowed to continue writing about To come ...
 It would have been good for the "Catholic newspaper" (and for me too, that from that newspaper I was literally pilloried).

 But now I speak on the Messori affair, not to approve or disapprove of what he wrote, but to defend it (it is only right) from the violent and insane criticism of a religious who presents himself as a theologian and accuses the journalist of bad faith or ignorance in theological matters.
 It is Leonardo Boff.
 His criticism of Messori (click here) represents, as it were, the sum of all the nonsense that the ideologues of "liberation theology" they wrote, before and after the condemnation by the Holy See, on the message of the Gospel and on the action of the Church in the world.